asselstine/solidity-upgrade-patterns/README.md

 Note that Colony, ColonyTask, ColonyFunding and ColonyTransactionReviewer all inherit from ColonyStorage.
 ColonyNetwork and ColonyNetworkStaking both inherit from ColonyNetworkStorage.

 To create a new Colony the `ColonyNetwork#createColony(...)` function is called.
-The `ColonyNetworkStorage` contains the field `mapping (bytes32 => address) _colonies` which maps the EtherRouter instances for each Colony.
+The `ColonyNetworkStorage` contains the state variable `mapping (bytes32 => address) _colonies` which maps the EtherRouter instances for each Colony.
 On creation, the `EtherRouter` instance is bound to the latest version of the Colony `Resolver` (which has the latest versions of the Colony, ColonyTask, ColonyFunding and ColonyTransactionReviewer contracts registered).

 ##### Upgrades